 Indeed, one Interactive Media Design (Computing) lecturer was highly critical of IELTS ‘English’ regarding its indication of preparedness to study: “French students with the IELTS we’ve had real issues… [they have] great [Design] subject knowledge… but their grasp of English is, can be challenging and that’s where I don’t think IELTS particularly works because… it’s not… subject specific so the terminology just really starts to throw them… the nuances are different or the terminology they’ve got slightly wrong or they’ve misinterpreted coz they’re translating from an English textbook into French… it’s not necessarily a case of just upping the level on IELTS either… it would help them maybe discursively in a tutorial perhaps but it doesn’t help with the technical jargon or the subject specific language.”

 Here, this lecturer’s use of the phrase “it’s not necessarily a case of just upping the IELTS either” provides a compelling illustration that raising the prescribed score of the IELTS required is insufficient, given that “it doesn’t help with the technical jargon or the subject specific language.”
-Indeed, when this is considered with the above data that illustrates how the words are indeed appropriated uniquely in their subject context (cf. Bakhtin, 1981) and how words such as ‘empathy’; ‘value’ and ‘vulnerable’ would be understood and used differently in the specific subject context, it shows that the power accorded to the IELTS by our HE institutions needs to be challenged.
+Indeed, when this is considered with the above data that illustrates how the words are indeed appropriated uniquely in their subject context (cf. Bakhtin, 1981) and how words such as ‘empathy’; ‘value’ and ‘vulnerable’ would be understood and used differently in the specific subject context, it shows that the power accorded to IELTS by our HE institutions needs to be challenged.
 It underlines the need to undertake any assessment of the ‘English’ students need to succeed in HE within their subject context.
 Worryingly, what it also shows is that, given that when removed from its context the words only represents the ‘inert hardened crust’ (Voloshinov, 1929) of the language, what the IELTS test is actually assessing is only a neutralized and decontextualized hardened crust.

 2. How the ‘English’ of subjects has unique ideological and psychological elements.